-We like to add at least 1-2 tbsp of fat.
+We like to add at least 1-2 Tbsp of fat.

 Step 5: Include a bit of protein

-Protein helps with healing and repair, boosting the immune system, increasing energy and building muscle – and we often don’t get enough of it in our diets (you can discover 21 ways to sneak more protein into your day here.)
+Protein helps with healing and repair, supporting the immune system, increasing energy and building muscle – and we often don’t get enough of it in our diets (you can discover 21 ways to sneak more protein into your day here.)
 The fat + protein combo elevates your dairy-free elixir from a drink to a full meal.

 You can choose one (or more) protein options: